On-Page Content & SEO Challenges (from a Design Perspective)

-One of the many time honored ways we focus on Off-Page SEO at Astute Communications is by being diligent about link building and blog outreach.
+One of the many time-honored ways we focus on Off-Page SEO at Astute Communications is by being diligent about link building and blog outreach.
 In particular, blog outreach and link building from reputable domains that have high authority.

 We spend a lot of time conducting niche-based research for our clients in order to compile a relevant list of prospects that we can then reach out to in an effort to build a relationship.
 Securing relevant and authoritative links can give websites a big boost on the Google SERP, leading to increased traffic.

-Likewise, building relationships with industry specific bloggers can be a mutually beneficial way to earn backlinks and spread our client’s expertise.
+Likewise, building relationships with industry-specific bloggers can be a mutually beneficial way to earn backlinks and spread our client’s expertise.
 For more on link building, click here.

-It is important to consider design and quality of content when marketing a business.
+It is important to consider the design and quality of content when marketing a business.
 Creating a user experience that is visually stunning and easy to navigate often leads to higher conversion rates and perceived professionalism.

 On the other hand, creating consistently in-depth content that satisfies search engine ranking factors and queries gives better visibility to your site.
-It is a lot to consider, but keeping it all in mind when strategizing and executing SEO efforts can allow you to work backwards in order to prioritize and execute your marketing plans.
+It is a lot to consider, but keeping it all in mind when strategizing and executing SEO efforts can allow you to work backward in order to prioritize and execute your marketing plans.